Please reproduce this issue in

 executables as in your terminal.

-Essentially you should now manually execute the commands that you copied to your
+should now manually execute the commands that you copied to your init file when

-init file when you installed the package in your Emacs.
-For instance, if you’d
+you installed the package in your Emacs.
+For instance, if you’d like to

 Now you’re ready to reproduce the bug, simply by following the same steps that triggered the bug in your normal Emacs session.
 For instance, if you’d like to show a broken syntax checker in Flycheck visit the same file that triggered the bug in your normal Emacs session.